Alex Bachman: Houston Texans

 On November 15, 2022, Bachman signed with the practice squad of the Houston Texans.
 He signed a reserve/future contract with Houston on January 10, 2023.
 Bachman was waived on August 22.
 He was re-signed to the practice squad on November 8.
 Bachman signed a reserve/future contract with the Texans on January 22, 2024.
 He was waived by Houston on April 9.

 Las Vegas Raiders

 On May 22, 2024, Bachman signed with the Las Vegas Raiders.
 He was waived on August 27, and re-signed to the practice squad.
 He was promoted to the active roster on October 19.
 Bachman was waived by the Raiders on November 16, and re-signed to the practice squad.
 He signed a reserve/future contract with the Raiders on January 23, 2025.

 On August 26, 2025, Bachman was released by the Raiders as part of final roster cuts and re-signed to the practice squad the next day.
 He was signed to the active roster on October 3.

+Los Angeles Rams (second stint)

+On August 18, 2026, Bachman signed with the Los Angeles Rams.
+On August 30, he was released as part of final roster cuts and re-signed to the practice squad.